nilpokharkar/ML_Important_Algorithms/Q&A/Terminologies.md

 2. What is adversarial learning?
 - The training process where the two models try to weaken each other and, as a result, improve each other is called adversarial learning.

+3. The **transposed convolution layer** can be considered as the reverse process of a normal convolution.